A solution to every problem!

 This was a common outcome for most businesses only 10 years ago (and for some still happening) and you end up over investing or investing in the wrong area and then having to redesign the solution, and the cost is all upfront which impacts your cashflow, and you need to hire all the staff who will manage it and so on, and so on!

-Nowadays, with Cloud computing and software as a Service, everything is at your fingertips.
+Nowadays, with Cloud computing Services in Sydney, everything is at your fingertips.
 What would have taken 3-12 months to implement (with a 70% failure rate), can be up and running in weeks and even hours, and you only pay for what you use and the capacity is limitless.
 This is a huge shift in technology which is opening up unprecedented opportunities for small business owners to access all the tools that big business use and at a fraction of what it used to cost.

 Now it’s the same when it comes to human resourcing.
 Whilst contracting staff for specific projects has been around for a long time.
 Today, there is a much bigger pool of consultants/ specialist and companies that you can access for short term projects or outsource complete functions of your business.

 The advantage of this is that again you only pay for what you use/ need, and not have someone on your payroll that you only need adhoc or irregularly.
 This is a great way to grow without needing to employ a lot of staff and then manage them.
 Whilst some of you may be saying but Vick it can work out to be a lot cheaper and I have greater control if I employ staff myself as outsource companies charge a premium above salaries for the privilege…

 Most outsource companies invest heavily in best practise and can increase productivity beyond that of what a normal staff can perform consistently.
 There is always an argument for and against buying vs building capability, however for small business the argument tends to lean towards outsourcing more often than not, particularly if you as the owner don’t see managing people and process design as a core strength.